CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Operationalizing serverless - 5 key consideration](https://www.trek10.com/blog/operationalizing-serverless-considerations/) - What to take care of when going production with a serverless architecture.
 - [The hidden costs of serverless](https://read.acloud.guru/the-hidden-costs-of-serverless-6ced7844780b) - How much a serverless architecture really costs in production and how to calculate it.
 - [How to build a serverless URL shortener](https://medium.freecodecamp.org/how-to-build-a-serverless-url-shortener-using-aws-lambda-and-s3-4fbdf70cbf5c) - How to build a Serverless URL shortener using AWS Lambda and S3.
-- [Are serverless techmnologies immune to Meltdown?](https://thenewstack.io/serverless-technologies-immune-meltdown/) - Post which discusses serverless computing and its benefits in a security context.
+- [Are serverless technologies immune to Meltdown?](https://thenewstack.io/serverless-technologies-immune-meltdown/) - Post which discusses serverless computing and its benefits in a security context.
 - [Gilt city's order processing with serverless](http://tech.gilt.com/aws/2018/01/03/instant-voucher-serverless) - How Guilt used serverless technologies to build an ordering processing service.
 - [I’m afraid you’re thinking about AWS Lambda cold starts all wrong](https://hackernoon.com/im-afraid-you-re-thinking-about-aws-lambda-cold-starts-all-wrong-7d907f278a4f) - Post which describes how AWS Lambda cold starts really ocurr.
 - [Popular Serverless Framework plugins](https://serverless.com/blog/most-popular-framework-plugins/) - Post which discusses popular Serverless Framework plugins.